 , however — once you get to the point that you can speak the language at near-native level, then it's harder to revert back

 - Wolfsbane from the New Mutants initially had a Scottish brogue, which she lost during the second volume of the series.
 She inexplicably began using her accent again in X-Factor, which was eventually explained in an issue of New X-Men.
 Turns out she tried to hide her accent from her friends in order to seem "cool," but no longer felt any pressure to do so once she joined X-Factor.

-- In The Punisher MAX arc "Hell's Kitchen", the story revolves around a group of criminals who all have a connection to a recently deceased Irish Mob boss who has sent them each a piece of a map that will show where he hid the riches he amassed over his life.
+- In The Punisher MAX arc "Kitchen Irish", the story revolves around a group of criminals who all have a connection to a recently deceased Irish Mob boss who has sent them each a piece of a map that will show where he hid the riches he amassed over his life.
 The associate of one of them, Michael Morrison, slips into his natural Irish accent when his boss Finn Cooley surprises him after having taped on his multilated face after losing a mask designed to keep it on.
 Michael asks if it'll slip, and Finn snarks "You mean like your accent?"
 Much later, after multiple clashes with each other and The Punisher, the criminals all gather in a bar to put together their pieces of the map.
 After they see where the treasure is, they all get ready to kill each other.
 Michael smashes his drink on the bar counter, and in a heavily accented speech tells them that they don't need to keep killing each other, and they don't need to bring the horror of The Troubles to the States.
 They all put their guns away.

 - Spies Like Us: Once the mission contacts are revealed to be Russian spies, in the subsequent interrogation scene, they have thick Russian accents.